Niriel/pynguin/src/pynguin/README.txt

 * sprite: renders the GUI elements on screen using `PyGame`_.
 * widget: binds layouts and sprites together in high-level objects.

-Users of 'gui' should only need to use the 'widget' package and let the packages 'layout' and 'sprite' take care of the low-level functionalities.
+Users of 'PYnGUIn' should only need to use the 'widget' package and let the packages 'layout' and 'sprite' take care of the low-level functionalities.

-Although `gui` was designed with PyGame in mind, `layout` does not use PyGame at all and can be re-used in other projects.
+Although `PYnGUIn` was designed with PyGame in mind, `layout` does not use PyGame at all and can be re-used in other projects.
+Likewise, `widget` never directly uses PyGame and instead uses `sprite`.  `sprite` is the only package that imports PyGame.
+That should increase the portability of the code.

 .. _`PyGame`:
     http://www.pygame.org